LONG READ: Alisher Usmanov, the path of a game-changer

 In his native country, Usmanov donated to, among other things, the establishment of a large Islamic Centre in Tashkent and is involved in a World Bank-supported housing development programme in various Uzbek regions.
 He also supports sports in Uzbekistan.

 In Russia, Usmanov is known for returning a collection of works of art by Mstislav Rostropovich and Galina Vishnevskaya to Russia, for purchasing Frans Hals the Elder’s iconic painting “Saint Mark” for a leading museum, and for returning a collection of Soviet cartoons to the homeland, as well as for many other charitable actions.
+He set up a charity foundation “Art, Science and Sport,”one of the biggest in Russia.”

 Russia and Uzbekistan are not the only countries benefiting from Usmanov’s generosity.
 He has made contributions worldwide.
 The preservation works at the Basilica Ulpia, the Hall of the Horatii and Curiatii, and the fountain in Piazza del Quirinale in Rome, as well as the restoration of the tea clipper Cutty Sark in London – all of these projects have been implemented under his active involvement.